 This is a movie that is just dying to impress the westernized urban high school disaffected youth Goth culture that author Neil Gaimen has corralled singlehandedly (and he did it without vampires or werewolves to boot!
 Now how's THAT for "High Concept"?).
 And speaking of Goth, something both Gaiman and Jhonen Vasquez understand is that the more serious the situation, the better to have a little humane humor.
 Even bitterly serious movies like ALIEN, DAY OF THE DEAD, TERMINATOR, and THE CROW, had some sense of humor within the characters: Something to give them dimension.
 Not here though, UNDERWORLD takes itself serious Squared.

 Remove the broodingly cool dark blue wrapper and this isn't Vampires vs. Werewolves: it's really Monster High School!
 An eternity of petty cliques and you never leave your parent's house!

 Werewolves go to the other high school but we'll kick their ass!
 Go Suck!

-Now with all of this critique, you'd think that I'm really going to trash this movie and the director, but you know what?
+Now with all of this critique, you'd think that I'm really going to trash this movie and the director (even more than I already have), but you know what?